smcamino/King-Camino-Project-2/Project2-bus.md

 g5 <- ggplot(dataSubset, aes(x = num_videos, y = shares)) + geom_point(color = "Aquamarine") + labs(x = "Number of Videos", y = "Shares", title = "Videos vs Shares")
 g6 <- ggplot(dataSubset, aes(x = num_hrefs, y = shares)) + geom_point(color = "Purple") + labs(x = "Number of Links", y = "Shares", title = "Links vs Shares")

-# We can move this up to where we have all the package info eventually but wanted to put it here for now
 # Can put all of our scatter plots into a single grid so they're all lined up!
-library(gridExtra)

 grid.arrange(g, g2, g3, g4, g5, g6, ncol = 2, nrow = 3)
 ```